 Maybe you’ve come just to eat?
 Stone crab is a coveted delicacy, in season from mid-October until mid-May.
 The sweet, firm meat tastes similar to lobster.
 Everglades City is billed as the Stone Crab Capital of the World and no one does it better than City Seafood.
 Wait on line to place your order and claim a picnic table.
 While your meal is being cooked to order, you’ll spot pelicans, seagulls, manatees and alligators frolicking in the Barron River.
 Convivial owner Richard has his own fleet of fishing and crabbing boats, so freshness is assured.
 Other tasty options include fried shrimp, lightly coated in a delicate cornmeal batter, so the taste of the sweet crustacean shines through.
 Key Lime pie is a delicious way to end your meal and your visit to the Everglades.

 You’ll want to rent a car, but you may not need it daily.
 Naples has embraced the Segway in a big way.
 It’s an amusing way to play tourist when you’re traveling with teens.
 You stand on the sturdy platform of the individual two-wheeled vehicle and control it by shifting your weight, no special skill required.
-Segway of Naples offers three daily scheduled tours of the historic downtown for those at least 14 years of age.
+Segway & Trike Tours of Naples offers daily scheduled tours of the historic downtown for those at least 14 years of age.
 If you’ve got younger children, the hop-on/hop-off Naples Trolley Tours is a fun way to sightsee.

 Naples Dining: Naples is a bona fide culinary hot spot.
 There’s a slew of fine dining options that cater to tiny gastronomes.
 Sea Salt is an ultra-glamorous eatery that showcases the cooking prowess of Venetian-born owner chef Fabrizio Aielli.
 In spite of its swank, a children’s menu allows epicurean families to dine together in style.
 While adults feast on sustainable seafood, the junior crowd may enjoy a Kobe cheeseburger, organic chicken fingers, salmon or penne pasta.

 Where to Stay in Naples: Edgewater Beach Hotel is a dream for families seeking an oceanfront location.
 The vibe here is the definition of barefoot elegance.
 Each of the 125 suites has a full-sized kitchen, living room and separate bedroom, so large and multi-generational families will have plenty of space.
 There are two heated swimming pools, a restaurant and poolside bar.
 They offer a complimentary shuttle that will whisk you anywhere in town.
+And last but not least, they’re nominated for Travel + Leisure’s World’s Best Awards for 2021.

 Where to Stay in Everglades City: Exploring the Everglades is an easy day trip from Naples, but if you prefer to stay the night, the Everglades City Motel’s renovated rooms offer flat screen television, microwave, complimentary bicycles and Wi-Fi.